PanoptesDreams/Argus-Global-Blocklist/list/Software.md

 Microsoft Office 2016 - Software
 Any office suite post-2016 does not allow for customization of installation.
 A.k.a Anti-consumer behaviour.
 A trend common with microsoft products post 2016 including the Windows Operating System, namely 10 and 11.

+Wondershare - Company
+Revoked "Lifetime License"'s of long term users, and retroactively modify the user agreement.
+Addressed by Wondershare Q4 2022 - no positive resolution, admittance and owning of anti-consumer behaviour.